FreeAndFair/dvl/README.md

 * Must be able to generate voter cards from a given set of eligible voters
 * Must be able to authenticate a voter based on a voter card number
-* Must be able to register when a voter has been given a ballot and securely store this information
+* Must be able to record when a voter has been given a ballot and securely store this information for posting voting history
-* Must prevent a voter from being given more than one ballot
+* Must prevent a voter from being issued more than one ballot
-* Must be able to authenticate and register voters at multiple machines simultaneously in various venues
+* Must be able to authenticate and register voters at multiple machines simultaneously in various venues across the jurisdiction
 * Must have an interactive user interface for authentication and registration
 * Must be able to print out the current voter list at any point of the